NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 After programming the application and all the prerequisites to your development kit, test the application by performing the following steps:

 1. |connect_kit|
 #.
-Connect to the kit with a terminal emulator (for example, LTE Link Monitor or Termite).
+Connect to the kit with a terminal emulator (for example, LTE Link Monitor, Termite or RTT viewer if you are using a Thingy:91).
 #.
 Reset the development kit.
 #.
 Observe in the terminal window that the development kit starts up in the Secure Partition Manager and that the application starts.
    This is indicated by several <inf> module_name: function_name(): "placeholder text" outputs, similar to the following example from asset_tracker_v2.